The Lord of the Rings: Aragorn's Quest: Development

 GameSpots Jane Douglas noted, "framing the game with a bedtime-storytelling narrator is Headstrong's way of turning the relatively dark fantasy of classic Lord of the Rings into a family-friendly Wii game, with Sam playing up Aragorn's heroism and omitting grislier details."
-In designing the upbeat visual style of the Wii version, Headstrong Games incorporated visual enhancements that it employed in Nintendo's Battalion Wars duology to create wide open environments filled with visually appealing color, landmarks and characters.
+In designing the upbeat visual style of the Wii version, Headstrong Games incorporated visual enhancements that it employed in Nintendo's Battalion Wars duology to create wide open environments filled with visually appealing colour, landmarks and characters.
 Developers were also faced with the challenge of ensuring that the game's engine was capable of showing many characters onscreen at once without suffering from significant slowdown, so that it could capture the epic action of large-scale battles that occurred towards the end of the film trilogy.
 The PlayStation 3 port of the game utilizes the EMotion FX 3 character animation system.
 Due to its rushed development, the PS3 version's North American copies shipped without support for the Move controllers in the game disc's code, requiring a free patch to be downloaded in order for them to be usable.

 When asked about whether Aragorn's Quest would also be available on the Xbox 360 and utilize its Kinect sensor, Pritchard stated that there were no plans to develop an Xbox 360 version and the developers have not come up with a way for the game to take advantage of that peripheral.
 The idea of having a second player take control of Gandalf to assist the first player in the Wii and PS3 versions was seen as an effort to combine the cooperative helper mechanics of the Super Mario Galaxy duology with combat reminiscent of 3-D The Legend of Zelda action-adventure titles, and it was originally planned to have Gandalf's movement controlled automatically with artificial intelligence, allowing the second player to use just a Wii Remote or a Move Controller by itself to control his attacks and spells.
 However, in the final product, Gandalf's movement is controlled manually with an analog stick, requiring the Nunchuk or Navigation Controller, with the player shaking the former or clicking the latter's analog stick to unleash a staff strike area attack.

+Role-playing game artist David Hudnut had a hand in designing the game's cover art.